 There are several things to do in Sedona, Arizona.
 Famous for its red rocks and other stunning formations, scenic holing trails and some of the most spectacular views in the region, Sedona in Arizona is nature-loving traveler’s dream.
-Located two hours away from Phoenix, you can easily include it in your Arizona itinerary.
+Located two hours away from Phoenix, and three hours drive from Page, you can easily include it in your Arizona itinerary.

 Apart from its unique geography, there’s more to see in Sedona that speaks both of its fascinating cultures as well as representing its natural beauty.

 If you’re headed this way at any time of the year, here’s a list of things to do in Sedona, Arizona.

 10 Things To Do in Sedona, Arizona

 A stunning church that protruding from the red cliffs, the Chapel of the Holy Cross is a definite must-see when you’re in Sedona.